h-tex/eleventy-plugin-outline/README.md

 Features include:
 - ✅ Numbering of headings and figures
-- ✅ Render an outline for a whole document or just a page, using your _own_ template
+- ✅ Render an outline using your _own_ actual template
 - ✅ Create cross-references to sections, figures, tables, etc.
-- ✅ Works for both Markdown and HTML content
+- ✅ Works for both Markdown and HTML content.
+Will even pick up HTML headings in Markdown documents correctly.
-- ✅ Adds ids to headings if they don’t exist, respects them if they do exist.
+- ✅ Adds ids to headings if they don’t exist, respects them if they do exist (but auto-resolves duplicates).
 - ✅ Warns about heading jumps (e.g. going from `<h1>` to `<h3>` without an `<h2>`)
+- ✅ Custom outline scopes allow you to create outlines that span multiple files (e.g. chapters in a book), or have multiple outlines within the same file
+- ✅ Yes, cross-file cross-references do actually work! (for outlines that span multiple files)
+- ✅ Customizable options for numbering, cross-references, and more

 ## Usage